 Sweet Potato Cookies

 These Sweet Potato Cookies may rely on a handful of nutritious staples, but they are so darn delicious!
-They’re also a nice way to serve up a dose of veggies (or to use up leftover roasted sweet potato should you happen to have any) and whole grains.
+They’re also a nice way to serve up a dose of veggies (or to use up leftover crock pot sweet potato should you happen to have any) and whole grains.
 They are naturally sweet and a great dessert or snack to share.

 (They soften a little during storage but still taste super yummy.)